kasicass/eflyway/README.md

 eflyway
 =======

-An Erlang database migration tool, replicating the core behaviour of Flyway 7.5.0 for MySQL and SQLite3.
+An Erlang database migration tool for MySQL and SQLite3.
 The database is selected via `-url`.

 Documentation
 -------------